 The threshold set for police intervention will be consistent with that applied in previous years, which has proven to be effective.
 Intervention is appropriate when the law is broken, in order to send a clear signal that violence will not be tolerated.
 The proven strategy of dialogue, de-escalation and firm, proportionate response will continue to be applied.

-In order to ensure an open and comprehensive briefing of the media and the general public on all aspects of WEF Annual Meetings in Davos, the Graubünden authorities, in cooperation with the federal government and the commune of Davos, have set up an external media centre as well as the website www.wef.gr.ch.
+In order to ensure an open and comprehensive briefing of the media and the general public, the Graubünden authorities, in cooperation with the federal government, have set up the website www.wef.gr.ch and will have a media centre on site for the duration of the event.